Improved Variance-Aware Confidence Sets for Linear Bandits and Linear Mixture MDP: Algorithm and Theory for Linear Bandits

 Now we describe our algorithm.
-Similar to the existing linear bandits algorithms, our algorithm maintains a confidence set for the underlying parameter $\vtheta^*$.
-The confidence set $\Theta_k$ is updated at each round, and we choose the action greedily according to the confidence set.
-The main difference in our confidence set construction is to use the variance information.
-Existing confidence sets either do not exploit variance information \citep{dani2008Stochastic,abbasi2011improved}, or require the variance to be known and does not fully exploit the variance information~\citep{zhou2020nearly}.
-Here, by ``not fully exploit'' we refer to that their regret bound has an $\widetilde{O}\left(\sqrt{K}\right)$ term.
+Similar to many other linear bandit algorithms, the algorithm maintains confidence sets $\{\Theta_k\}_{k\geq 1}$ for the underlying parameter $\vtheta^*$, and then choose the action greedily according to the confidence set.

+To relax the known variance assumption, we use the following empirical Bernstein inequality that depends on the \emph{empirical variance}, in contrast to the Bernstein inequality that depends on the \emph{true variance}, which was used in existing works~\citep{zhou2020provably,faury2020improved}.